tormol/encode_unicode/README.md

 * Utility methods on [`u8`](https://docs.rs/encode_unicode/latest/encode_unicode/trait.U8UtfExt.html)
   and [`u16`](https://docs.rs/encode_unicode/latest/encode_unicode/trait.U16UtfExt.html).

+## Minimum supported Rust version

-The minimum supported version of Rust is 1.15, older versions might work now but can break with a minor update.
+The minimum supported Rust version for 1.0.\* releases is 1.33.0.
+Later 1.y.0 releases might require newer Rust versions, but the three most recent stable releases at the time of publishing will always be supported.
+For example this means that if the current stable Rust version is 1.44 when encode_unicode 1.1.0 is released, then encode_unicode 1.1.\* will not require a newer Rust version than 1.42.

 ## Optional features